Justin Turner Preview, Player Props: Red Sox vs. Dodgers

 Justin Turner At The Plate

-- Among the qualified hitters in MLB action, he ranks 14th in batting average, 23rd in on-base percentage, and 29th in slugging.
+- Among qualifying hitters in MLB, he ranks 15th in batting average, 26th in on-base percentage, and 29th in slugging.

-- In 72.2% of his 115 games this season, Turner has picked up at least one hit.
-He's also had 39 multi-hit games.

-- Turner has had at least one RBI in 45.2% of his games this year (52 of 115), with more than one RBI 21 times (18.3%).
-He has also accounted for three or more of his team's runs in five contests.
+- Turner has driven in a run in 52 games this season (44.8%), including 21 games with more than one RBI (18.1%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.